Introduction#

 • no pay wall, for anyone around the world to access my content.

-Before we get started, here’s more information about the associated repository, the source of the workflows for this e-book.
+Before we get started, here’s more information about the workflows in this e-book’s chapters and my interactive Python dashboards.

 • utilizing synthetic data from my GeoDataSets repository